What is achondroplasia?

 - small vertebral canals (back bones) — may lead to spinal cord compression in adolescence (occasionally children with achondroplasia may die suddenly in infancy or early childhood in their sleep due to compression of the upper end of the spinal cord, which interferes with breathing)

 - flat feet that are short and broad

 - extra space between the middle and ring fingers (also called a trident hand)

 - frequent middle ear infections, which may lead to hearing loss

 - normal intelligence

-- delayed developmental milestones such as walking (which may occur between 18 to 24 months instead of around one year of age)
+- delayed developmental milestones such as walking (which may occur between 18 to 24 months)

 In some cases, the child inherits the achondroplasia from a parent with the disorder but most cases — about 80 percent — are caused by a new mutation in the family.
 This means the parents are of average height and do not have the abnormal gene.

 However, people with achondroplasia have a 50 percent chance to pass the gene to a child, resulting in the condition.
 If both parents have achondroplasia there is a 50 percent chance to have a child with achondroplasia, a 25 percent chance that the child will not inherit the gene and be of average height, and a 25 percent chance that the child will inherit one abnormal gene from each parent, which can lead to severe skeletal problems that often result in early death.